|SSM Cardinal Glennon Children's Medical Center|

 Refrigerating and Freezing

 To safely store produce, make sure your refrigerator and freezer are cold enough to keep it fresh and prevent any bacteria in it from thriving.
-Keep your refrigerator set to 40° F (5° C) and your freezer to 0°F (-18°C) or lower.
+Keep your refrigerator set between 32°F (0°C) and 40°F (5°C) and your freezer to 0°F (-18°C) or lower.
 If they don't have thermostats, consider buying one for each.